hidelab/CPPCxN/README.md

 ## Notes about the code
 1. In Shrink(P)Cor : currently I am importing the cor.shrink function from R and run in C++.
 Altought the results are identical, this is not speed optimized.
 The optimal solution would be using a pure C++ function
-2. The original PCxN code was built and run for 1,330 gene sets/pathways.
-When we increased the pathways to 5000, memory issues occcured during execution on sharc (when we were calculating tissues that have more than one GSE).
-One thing we can do is adjust the scripts to clean-up after each loop but still the memory needed at any time will definitely be considerably more than before.